localstack/docs/content/en/user-guide/aws/elastic-load-balancing/index.md

 ### Send a request to the load balancer

-Finally, we issue an HTTP request to the `DNSName` parameter of `CreateLoadBalancer` operation, and `Port` parameter of `CreateListener` command with the following command:
+Finally, you can issue an HTTP request to the `DNSName` parameter of `CreateLoadBalancer` operation, and `Port` parameter of `CreateListener` command with the following command:

 {{< command >}}
 $ curl example-lb.elb.localhost.localstack.cloud:4566